-The Cal Lutheran men’s golf team wrapped up the Southern California Intercollegiate Athletic Conference (SCIAC) No. 1 Tournament on Sunday with a second place finish after posting a two-day score of 621 (+45) at Robinson Ranch Golf Course.
+The Cal Lutheran men’s golf team wrapped up competition at the Southern California Intercollegiate Athletic Conference (SCIAC) Championships on Tuesday at Oak Valley Golf Club with a three-day total of 893 (+29) to finish in a tie with Redlands for third place.

 Freshman Keegan Sheardfinished as the individual champion at the Southern California Intercollegiate Athletic Conference (SCIAC) No. 2 tournament after carding a 36-hole CLU record with a 136 (-8) and shot the lowest round in Division III this year with a 63 (-9) on Saturday at Los Serranos Country Club.
 Overall, the Cal Lutheran men's golf team came away with a fourth place finish.

 When he was deciding what college to go to, Alex Hird had opportunities to go to larger schools, but it was the comfort that the Cal Lutheran campus and community offered that was most intriguing to the current golfer.

 Cal Lutheran is one of 450 Division III institutions around the country.
 During the week of April 6-12, all members will host Division III Week, aimed at celebrating what those schools have to offer student-athletes in the classroom, in the field of play and in the community during the 41st year of the NCAA.